More Like This

 Despite being a small country, it holds 9% of the world’s oil reserves, making Kuwait one of the world’s wealthiest countries.

 The Kuwaiti Dinar is currently valued at 3.30 USD.
-Apart from having a very stable economy, Kuwait has almost no taxes and a meager unemployment rate.
+Kuwait has a very stable economy, almost no taxes, and a meager unemployment rate.

 2- Bahraini Dinar Currency (BHD)

 Bahrain, like Kuwait, is a small country in the Middle East.
-An oil-rich country, Bahrain’s economy heavily depends on exporting petroleum products.
+An oil-rich nation, Bahrain’s economy heavily depends on exporting petroleum products.

 The 2nd highest currency in the world is the Bahraini Dinar.
 Its value against the US dollar has not changed in 14 years.